Personal Loan Comparison

 Why Comparing Loan Offers Matters for a 5,000 Euro Loan

-Here is the thing most people overlook: two banks can offer you the same 5,000 euros, and you end up paying 300 euros more at one than the other.
+Two banks can offer you the same 5,000 euros, and you end up paying 300 euros more at one than the other.
 That gap comes down to the effektiver Jahreszins (APR), which bundles the base rate plus all mandatory fees into a single number.
-German law (the Preisangabenverordnung) actually forces every lender to show it, so comparing APRs is your most reliable shortcut.
+German law (the Preisangabenverordnung, PAngV) actually forces every lender to show it, so comparing APRs is your most reliable shortcut.

 Monthly Payment Examples for 5,000 Euros

 These figures give you a rough idea of what to expect.
-The rates below reflect the range that German lenders were offering in early 2026 for borrowers with good to average credit.
+The rates below reflect the range that German lenders were offering in mid-2026 for borrowers with good to average credit.
 Your actual APR depends on your Schufa score, income, employment type, and the specific lender.

 Understanding Schufa as an Expat

-If you have lived in Germany for a while, you have probably heard the word Schufa come up every time you tried to rent a flat or sign a phone contract.
-Schufa Holding AG is the country's dominant credit bureau, and nearly every bank pulls your Schufa score before saying yes to a loan.
+You have probably heard the word Schufa come up every time you tried to rent a flat or sign a phone contract.
+Schufa Holding AG is Germany's dominant credit bureau, and nearly every bank pulls your Schufa score before saying yes to a loan.
 For newcomers, the frustrating part is that having no Schufa file is not the same as having a bad one, but many lenders treat it almost the same way.
 Building a track record takes a few deliberate steps.

 Build Your Schufa Record